No author

 • Article titles are included in quotation marks.

-• If there is no article title, give the article type (not in quotation marks).
-For example: Obituary, Editorial.
+• If there is no article title, include the article type without quotation marks.
+For example: Editorial. or Obituary for John Smith.

-• In circumstances where news stories are unfolding over time, it may be appropriate to include a time-stamp where one is included with the article.
-List the time as posted, with the timezone as appropriate (i.e. 3:55 pm EST).
-See Manual 14.191.
+• In circumstances where new stories are unfolding over time (e.g. live updates online), it may be appropriate to include a time-stamp where one is included with the article.
+List the time as posted, with the time zone as appropriate (i.e. 3:55 pm EST).

-• You may include the specific edition if relevant. e.g. final edition; afternoon edition.
+• You may include the specific edition in your reference list entries if relevant. e.g. final edition; afternoon edition.

 • If the paper is published in several sections, the section number or name may be given.